 By Rick Steves and Cameron Hewitt

 It's official: Croatia is hot.
 In the 1970s and 1980s, this sunny Adriatic paradise was a top-tier destination.
 Then its tourism industry, like the rest of the country, took a huge hit during the war of secession from Yugoslavia.
 But today, just over a decade after the war's end, Croatia is entirely safe, stable, and once again packed with visitors.
 And Croatia is just the beginning.
-Within a short hop are enticing destinations in three neighboring countries — Montenegro, Bosnia-Herzegovina, and Slovenia — each one offering its own distinctive charms and a striking contrast to Croatia's lazy beaches.
-This western half of the former Yugoslavia — or, as locals prefer to call it, the "Eastern Adriatic" — is one of Europe's most enjoyable newly accessible corners.
+Within a short hop of its borders are enticing destinations offering their own distinctive charms and a striking contrast to Croatia's lazy beaches.
+This western half of the former Yugoslavia — or, as locals prefer to call it, the "Eastern Adriatic" — is one of Europe's most enjoyable corners.

 Dubrovnik, the "Pearl of the Adriatic" at the southern tip of the country, is the undisputed darling of Croatia.
 This walled medieval city comes with a romantic Old Town, an epic history, and a relaxing central promenade.

 Stretching north from Dubrovnik is the Dalmatian Coast, speckled with islands and delightful seaside villages.
 Frequent buses and ferries help you connect the dots.
 While you could spend weeks poking your way into every secluded cove and fishing hamlet, visitors with limited time choose one or two towns to focus on.
 The easiest and most rewarding options are Korčula and Hvar.